cosmos/relayer/README.md

    ```

 10. Fetch and configure the relevant path configuration files for the two chains.
+    `paths fetch` will check for the relevant `path.json` files for all configured chains in the [interchain](https://github.com/cosmos/relayer/tree/main/interchain) directory

+    > **NOTE:** Don't see the path metadata for paths you want to relay on?
+Please open a PR to add this metadata to the GitHub repo!

      ```shell
-     $ rly fetch paths
+     $ rly paths fetch
      ```

 11. Finally, we start the relayer on the path.
-The relayer will periodically update
-    the clients and listen for IBC messages to relay.
+    The relayer will periodically update the clients and listen for IBC messages to relay.

     ```shell
     $ rly paths list